liam-clink/SPH/README.md

 The primary files that you should read are simulation.cpp and simulation.h, as pretty much all of the currently used code is there.
 However, I have started work on the kernel.h and kernel.cpp, which is required for SPH.

+# Update
+I have added the generation of an arbitrary boundary layer of dummy particles.
+This took quite a lot more effort than I expected as well, so unfortunately I do not have fluid moving yet, but hopefully you can appreciate the complexity achieved already.